DEFRA/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 * Microsoft Azure service bus queue named **fews-mvt-queue**
   * Messages are placed on this queue when the set of multivariate thresholds mapping data is updated.
 Messages are processed by the **RefreshMVTData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **MULTIVARIATE_THRESHOLDS** table.
 * Optional Microsoft Azure service bus queue named **fews-staged-timeseries-queue**
   * This queue is optional and only required when combined with a corresponding active output binding on the **ImportFromFews** function.
+The output binding is activated by setting the optional build time environment variable **IMPORT_TIMESERIES_OUTPUT_BINDING_REQUIRED** to a value of **true** (see [Non-test related function app settings and environment variables](./Non-test-settings-and-environment-variables.md)).
 Messages are placed on this queue when the **ImportFromFews** function loads timeseries data associated with a task run into the staging database.
 A message is sent for each row inserted into the **TIMESERIES** table.

 ### Runtime Prerequisites When Using Microsoft Azure Service Bus Topics